- Patients

 Helpful services

-Other bowel cancer information, resources and support services are available to assist you during your cancer journey.
-These include:
+Further bowel cancer information, resources, and support services are available to help assist you during your cancer journey.

 Cancer Council